-As of February 22, 2024, a total of 35 measles cases have been reported across 15 states, including Arizona, California, Florida, Georgia, Indiana, Louisiana, Maryland, Minnesota, Missouri, New Jersey, New York City, Ohio, Pennsylvania, Virginia, and Washington.
-Therefore, I want to encourage you to take some proactive steps to protect our families and the community from this preventable disease.
+The CDC issued a health advisory on March 7, 2025, regarding the rise in measles cases.
+As of March 6, 2025, a total of 222 cases have been reported across 12 jurisdictions: Alaska, California, Florida, Georgia, Kentucky, New Jersey, New Mexico, New York City, Pennsylvania, Rhode Island, Texas (198 cases), and Washington.
+Tragically, there have been two confirmed deaths, both in individuals who were unvaccinated.

-Here are some important steps you can take to protect your family before and while traveling:
+To help protect our families and community from this preventable disease, we encourage you to take the following proactive steps:

-Ensure Vaccination: The most effective way to prevent measles is through vaccination.
-Make sure that everyone in your family is up to date on their measles, mumps, and rubella (MMR) vaccines before traveling.
-If anyone is not vaccinated, please consult your healthcare provider to schedule vaccination before your trip.

-Stay Informed: Stay informed about measles outbreaks in your destination and along your travel route.
-Check the Centers for Disease Control and Prevention (CDC) website for updated information and travel advisories related to measles outbreaks.

-Practice Good Hygiene: Encourage frequent handwashing with soap and water for at least 20 seconds, especially before eating, after using the restroom, and after being in public spaces.
-Carry hand sanitizer and disinfecting wipes for times when soap and water are not readily available.

-Avoid Close Contact with Sick People: Teach your children to avoid close contact with people who appear to be sick, particularly those exhibiting symptoms such as coughing, sneezing, and fever.

-Seek Medical Attention: If you suspect that you or a family member may have been exposed to measles or are experiencing symptoms like fever, cough, runny nose, and rash, seek medical attention promptly.
+- Vaccination: The most effective way to prevent measles is through vaccination.
+We highly encourage everyone to have an up-to-date vaccine for measles, mumps, and rubella (MMR) before traveling.
+If anyone is not vaccinated in your group, please consider consulting your healthcare provider to schedule vaccination before your trip. - Stay Informed: Stay informed about measles outbreaks in your destination and along your travel route.
+Check the Centers for Disease Control and Prevention (CDC) website for updated information and travel advisories related to measles outbreaks. - Practice Good Hygiene: Encourage frequent handwashing with soap and water for at least 20 seconds, especially before eating, after using the restroom, and after being in public spaces.
+Carry hand sanitizer and disinfecting wipes for times when soap and water are not readily available. - Avoid Close Contact with Sick People: Teach your children to avoid close contact with people who appear to be sick, particularly those exhibiting symptoms such as coughing, sneezing, and fever. - Seek Medical Attention: If you suspect that you or a family member may have been exposed to measles or are experiencing symptoms like fever, cough, runny nose, and rash, seek medical attention promptly.
 Inform healthcare providers about your travel history and any potential exposure to measles.